manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 		$ OMS_HOME/bin/sqlplus sysman@<Connect Descriptor>
 		```

-	1. SYSMAN related users acccount status in the repository database is *open*.
+	1. SYSMAN related users account status in the repository database is *open*.

 		```
 		SQL><copy>select username,account_status from dba_users where username like 'SYSMAN%' order by username;</copy>